Jumaga11/Jumaga11/README.md

-<h1 align="center">👋 ¡Hola! me llamo Juan Manuel</h1>
+<h1 align="center">👋 ¡Hello! my name is Juan Manuel</h1>

-🎯 Soy desarrollador de software con experiencia en el diseño, construcción y mantenimiento de aplicaciones web modernas.
+🎯 I am a software developer with experience in designing, building and maintaining modern web applications.
-🔧 Me especializo en desarrollo backend y frontend, creación y consumo de APIs REST, así como en la gestión de bases de datos y control de versiones con Git.
+🔧 I specialize in backend and frontend development, creation and consumption of REST APIs, as well as database management and version control with Git.
-🚀 Apasionado por aprender nuevas tecnologías y participar en proyectos desafiantes que generen impacto real.
+🚀Passionate about learning new technologies and participating in challenging projects that generate real impact.

 ---

-### 🧠 Tecnologías y herramientas que manejo
+### 🧠 Technologies and tools I use
 <p align="center">
   <!-- Backend -->
   <img src="https://skillicons.dev/icons?i=nodejs,express,laravel&theme=dark" alt="Backend Icons" />